vnop/Savi-Server/README.md

   - `/api/cities?cityId=X` gets the city with ID X
   - `/api/images/<imagename>` gets the image of that name
   - `/api/bookings?tourId=X&date=Y` returns a booking with a driver and guide for the given tourID (X) and with date (Y) as a property

+- POST
+  - `/api/cities` Posts new city to DB
+    - Format: {name: 'Name Of City', mainImage: '<<VALID IMAGE URL>>'}
+  - `/api/tours` Posts a new tour to DB
+    - Format: {title: 'Name of Tour', description: 'Tour Description', mainImage: '<<VALID IMAGE URL>>', cityId: 1}
+    - Note cityId must be the id of a city that already exists in the DB